Koine Greek phonology: Sample phonetic transcription

 Lucius Bellenus Gemellus to his son Sabinus greetings.
 On receipt of my letter you will kindly send me Pindarus the field-guard from Dionysias to the city, as Hermonax has asked me for permission to take him to Kerkesoucha to examine his olive grove, as it is dense and he wants to cut out some trees from it, so that those to be cut down may be cut skillfully.

 4th century AD

-By the 4th century AD, the loss of vowel length distinction and aspiration was most probably generalized. η was often confused with ι (hence pronounced //i//?), but still occasionally with ε (presumably pronounced //e//, as it still is today in Eastern – i. e., Pontic and Cappadocian – Greek dialects).
-Fricative values for former voiced and aspirate stop consonants were probably already common; however, some dialects may have retained voiced and aspirate stop consonants until the end of the 1st millennium.
+By the 4th century AD, the loss of vowel length distinction and aspiration had most probably become generalized. η was often confused with ι (and hence was pronounced //i//?) but still occasionally with ε (presumably pronounced //e//, as it still is today in Eastern – i. e., Pontic and Cappadocian – Greek dialects).
+Fricative values for the former voiced and aspirate stop consonants were probably already common, but some dialects may have retained voiced and aspirate stop consonants until the end of the 1st millennium.
 The pronunciation suggested here, though far from being universal, is essentially that of Modern Greek except for the continued roundedness of //y//.